 Lake Norman has a variety of fish you can catch during your trip including Black Crappie, Striped Bass, White Bass, Channel Catfish, Largemouth Bass, Smallmouth Bass, Bluegill, and Yellow Perch.
 Make sure you are following all size and creel regulations for Lake Norman.
 If they do not meet the size or creel regulations, you will need to release the fish back into the lake.

-There are three piers where you can spend a relaxing day fishing on Lake Norman: Patriot Peer at Ramsey Creek Park (ADA compliant), Lake Norman State Park located in Troutman, and Stump Creek on Perth Road in Mooresville.
+There are three piers where you can spend a relaxing day fishing on Lake Norman: Patriot Pier at Ramsey Creek Park (ADA compliant), Lake Norman State Park located in Troutman, and Stump Creek on Perth Road in Mooresville.

 Fishing From The Shore & Boat Access Areas